croct-tech/plug-js/docs/plug.md

 The token scope determines how the SDK synchronize the token across multiple tabs to match your application's behaviour.

+> **Notice**
-Notice that, although the SDK supports multiple identified users in different tabs, such separation does not apply to anonymous users.
+> Although the SDK supports multiple identified users in different tabs, such separation does not apply
+> to anonymous users.
 For the SDK, there is only one anonymous user per browser, regardless of the scope.

 #### Global scope